shawlu95/Beyond-LeetCode-SQL/Interview/01_User_Status_Update/README.md

 8 rows in set (0.00 sec)
 ```

 Note that we missed the new user.
-To find the new user, left join *AdDaily* with *Advertizer*.
+To find the new user, left join *DailyPay* with *Advertizer*.
 If there is no match on the right, the user is new.

 ```
 INSERT INTO
 Advertiser (user_id, status)
 SELECT d.user_id
     ,"NEW" as status
-FROM AdDaily AS d
+FROM DailyPay AS d
 LEFT JOIN Advertiser AS a
   ON d.user_id = a.user_id
 WHERE a.user_id IS NULL;